Corbin Bleu: 2009–present: Continued work

-In January 2018, he guest starred in one episode of The Middle as Luke, a handsome drummer that catches Brad's attention.
-In 2018 he also appeared as a guest star in Chicago Med, the NBC television series in Season 3, as Tommy Oliver.
-From June 27 – July 3, Bleu performed in the musical Singin' in the Rain as Don Lockwood at the St. Louis Municipal Opera Theatre, a musical based on the 1952 BAFTA Film Awards-winning film of the same name.
+In January 2018, he guest starred in one episode of The Middle as Luke, a handsome drummer that catches Brad Bottig (Brock Ciarlelli)'s attention.
+In 2018 he also appeared as a guest star in Chicago Med, the NBC television series in season 3, as Tommy Oliver.
+From June 27 – July 3, Bleu performed in the musical Singin' in the Rain as Don Lockwood at the St. Louis Municipal Opera Theatre, a musical based on the 1952 BAFTA Film Award-winning film of the same name.
 The theatre premiered on June 27, 2018. with Bleu being nominated for a St. Louis Theater Circle Awards in 2019, for Outstanding Actor in a Musical.
-Near the end of 2018, Bleu played Billy Crocker in Anything Goes, which will be seen in-the-round at Arena Stage in D.C.
-Washington from November 2, 2018 to December 23, 2018. with Bleu being nominated for a Helen Hayes Award in 2019, for Outstanding Actor in a Musical and eventually winning a Helen Hayes Award for Outstanding Lead Actor in a Musical.
+Near the end of 2018, Bleu played Billy Crocker in Anything Goes, which was performed in-the-round at Arena Stage in D.C.
+Washington from November 2, 2018, to December 23, 2018. with Bleu being winnin a Helen Hayes Award in 2019, for Outstanding Lead Actor in a Musical.

 In March 2019, he was cast in the Netflix drama film Walk.
 Ride.
 Rodeo.
 (2019), alongside Missi Pyle, Spencer Locke and Bailey Chase, directed by Conor Allyn.
 He appeared on Show Offs in 2019.
 In 2019, Bleu played Bill Calhoun/Lucentio in the Broadway revival of Kiss Me, Kate at the Roundabout Theatre's Studio 54.
 The musical originally opened on Broadway in 1948 and five years later was the basis for a liberally adapted 1953 film of the same name.
 The production, directed by Scott Ellis, began previewing on February 14, 2019.
-The limited engagement is scheduled to continue through June 30 at Studio 54.
+The limited engagement played until June 30 at Studio 54.
 For his performance, Bleu was nominated for the Drama Desk Award for Outstanding Featured Actor in a Musical.
 Bleu was also nominated for a 2019 Chita Rivera Awards for Dance and Choreography, for Outstanding Male Dancer in a Broadway Show and for an Audience Choice Awards for Favorite Featured Actor in a Musical.
 He was cast in a co-starring role in the Jordan Barker film Witches in the Woods (2019), The project also stars Hannah Kasulka and Sasha Clements.
 Bleu filmed an independent movie titled Ovid and the Art of Love.
 Filmed partially at the old St. Agnus Church in Michigan, the project also stars John Savage, Tamara Feldman and Tara Summers.